 3. Testimonials and references from past clients

 So maybe your “medical writer” lists lots of past projects he or she has done.
 But if there are no testimonials or references to show that these past clients were happy, then this isn’t good news.
-All professional medical writers can point you to testimonials or references from past clients that were satisfied with their service but a self-proclaimed writer can’t.
+A best quality professional medical writers can point you to testimonials or references from past clients that were satisfied with their service but a self-proclaimed writer can’t.
 The Med Writers have countless testimonials on the main page of their website and in a separate document that can be downloaded.

 Now you are armed with the ability to understand a professional medical writer vs self-proclaimed writer to work on your projects.
 Good luck!